Are you searching for the best beaches Europe has to offer?

 The Best Beach in Croatia – Zlatni Rat, Brač

 Definitely one of the most beautiful beaches in Europe, and also the most iconic one in Croatia, the slender stretch of fine pebbles called Zlatni Rat (which translates to Golden Horn) is definitely one-of-a-kind.
 Bordered by lush green forests and shallow turquoise waters, this gorgeous beach located on the island of Brač should definitely be on your must-see list.

-The nearest town is the similarly picturesque small city of Bol, with its charming stone houses boasting red-tile roofs, narrow streets and beautiful marina.
-The 500-meter stretch tends to get quite busy in the summer months, but can be quite untouched in the low season months of May and September.
+The nearest town is the similarly picturesque small city of Bol.
+Bol is home to charming stone houses boasting red-tile roofs, narrow streets and a beautiful marina.
+The 500-meter stretch tends to get quite busy in the summer months.
+However it can be fairly quiet in the low season months of May and September.